ZeroIntensity/discobase/docs/library.md

     asyncio.run(main())
 ```

 Note that in the above, we used `await` with `save()`.
 This isn't actually required, since `save()` returns a `Task`, not a coroutine!
 In many cases, you don't need to save the record right then and there, and you can run it as a background task.
-This is especially important when it comes to Discobase -- the ratelimit can make saving very slow, so it might be useful to save in the background and not block the current function.
+This is especially important when it comes to Discobase&mdash;the ratelimit can make saving very slow, so it might be useful to save in the background and not block the current function.
 For example, if you were to use Discobase in a web application:

 ```py
 @app.get("/signup")